Sligo Rovers F.C.: 2020–present: European ventures and league stability

 2024 was a year of consistent improvement for the Rovers, sustaining a push for a European spot up until the final game weeks.
-The season opened with a 2-2 draw to Bohemians F.C. in Dalymount Park.
+The season opened with a 2–2 draw to Bohemians F.C. in Dalymount Park.
 While only accumulating 4 away wins throughout the season, it was the bit o' red's home form that proved most valuable.
 Out of 18 home games, and 54 available points, they managed to win 9, and draw in 4 games, only falling to 5 home losses throughout the year.
 It was this home form that allowed the Rovers to maintain their battle for a European spot throughout the year.
-Notable results throughout the year include a 2-0 win against Shamrock Rovers, as well as a 2-0 win against Galway United, on June 28th and July 27 respectively.
+Notable results throughout the year include a 2–0 win against Shamrock Rovers, as well as a 2–0 win against Galway United, on June 28 and July 27 respectively.
 Once again, their cup run came to an abrupt end however.
-After beating Cork side Cobh Wanderers in the first round, the bit o' red fell to first division side University College Dublin, in a 2-0 home loss on August 17, 2024.
+After beating Cork side Cobh Wanderers in the first round, the bit o' red fell to first division side University College Dublin, in a 2–0 home loss on August 17, 2024.
 Rovers finished the season just missing out on a European spot, finishing in a comfortable 6th place.
-Sligo Rovers once again extended John Russell's contract in October of 2024, this time for 2 years.
+Sligo Rovers once again extended John Russell's contract in October 2024, this time for 2 years.

 Once again, the 2025 season was a dramatic one in Rovers fortunes.
 The season was a tale of two halves, ending up in seventh position in the league following an incredible turnaround in form during the second half of the campaign.
 The first half saw the team struggle, finishing bottom of the table after 18 games.
-Their strong second-half surge saw them finally climb to a secure mid-table position, confirming their safety with a 2-1 victory away to league champions Shamrock Rovers on the final day of the season.
+Their strong second-half surge saw them finally climb to a secure mid-table position, confirming their safety with a 2–1 victory away to league champions Shamrock Rovers on the final day of the season.
 In the FAI Cup, they fared slightly better, beating Dundalk F.C.
-2-0 away in July, and Bohemians F.C.
-1-0 away in August.
+2–0 away in July, and Bohemians F.C.
+1–0 away in August.
 The quarter-finals against First Division side Kerry FC was a dramatic 120 minutes.
-Rovers took a 3-1 lead with a hat-trick from Owen Elding, but Kerry staged a remarkable comeback, scoring two further goals in the final half-hour to force the game to extra time.
-Kerry eventually won 4-3.
+Rovers took a 3–1 lead with a hat-trick from Owen Elding, but Kerry staged a remarkable comeback, scoring two further goals in the final half-hour to force the game to extra time.
+Kerry eventually won 4–3.
 Elding was a key performer throughout the season.
 His goals were crucial, and he found the net in both the league and cup competitions.
 John Mahon was the team captain for 2025, but spent much of the second half of the season on the bench following injury.